buildingSMART/IDS/Documentation/specifications.md

 Type | Meaning | Example
 --- | --- | ---
 **Required** | The specified information _must_ be found in the IFC model | The model must have walls, and they must all have a fire rating property
 **Optional** | If there are elements in the IFC model that are applicable to the **Specification**, then the **Requirements** must be satisfied | The model may or may not have walls.
-If they do, then they must have a fire rating property
+If walls exist, then they must have a fire rating property
 **Prohibited** | The specified information _must not_ be found in the IFC model | The model should not have any walls that have a fire rating property.
 Walls without a fire rating property are allowed.
 Other non-wall elements with a fire rating property are also allowed.

 Individual requirements may also specify whether a requirement is **Required**, **Optional**, or **Prohibited**.
 Given the example of "_Must have a fire rating property_", this is the interpretation: